manuelpuyol/regie/README.md

   2. Must be able to create teacher :heavy_check_mark:
   3. Must be able to create admin :heavy_check_mark:

-11. As an admin, I want to create a quarter
+11. As an admin, I want to create a quarter :heavy_check_mark:

 12. As an admin, I want to create a course :heavy_check_mark: